 In evening's stillness

-This title is correctly written In evening's stillness...
+This title is correctly written in lower case with ellipses: In evening's stillness...

 Horn in F I-II-III-IV

 - Bass Drum (2)

 - Tom-Toms (1 set of 4)

 - Tubular Bells

 In evening’s stillness... was commissioned by the Illinois College Band Directors Association in 1996.
 It was premiered at the Midwest Music Educators National Conference convention in Peoria, Illinois, by an ensemble made up of students from the ten universities that participated in the consortium, Donald Hunsberger conducting.
 As in his previous two works for wind ensemble, In evening’s stillness... was inspired by poetry: